We counted 150 events, just in the Compact CSR-related event program!

 Issues like: engage more women in panels, human rights, environment, social peace, working conditions, have been related to the most heard key words: community based tourism, security and welfare, certifications, climate resilience, child protection, water, plastic, refugees, abused women.

-Iaia Pedemonte have been to the panels discussing empowering women throught tourism.
+Iaia Pedemonte have been following the panels discussing empowering women throught tourism.

 GRT - as the first web resource linked by UNWTO since the year of it’s launch of the gender focus- , is listing in short the events where women have been awarded, have discussed, have been telling their stories and fights.

-We are planning to publish interviews to those who can be an example for all our network.
+We are planning to publish interviews to many of the women we mention here, because they are an example for all our network.

 The International Women’s Day She Trades Panel .